 Affecting approximately 3% of the world’s population, hyperhidrosis is a condition that causes excessive sweating not related to heat or exercise.
 In people who suffer from hyperhidrosis, the body’s cooling mechanism becomes overactive.
 More specifically, the sympathetic nerve, which controls sweat glands, becomes overly sensitive and active.
-This can result in individuals sweating through their clothing and have sweat dripping from areas of the body.
-Hyperhidrosis is a condition than can cause extreme anxiety or embarrassment in work or social settings.
+This can result in individuals sweating through their clothing and sweat dripping from areas of the body.
+Hyperhidrosis is a condition that can cause extreme anxiety or embarrassment in work or social settings.
 Excessive sweating from hyperhidrosis often occurs in the following areas of the body:

 To diagnose this condition please schedule a consultation with one of our providers for a physical exam.
 The assessment helps us to diagnose and plan the best treatment option for you.